Msantanna10/superflix/README.md

 ## Conclusion
 You're all set!
 It's important to consider that not all requests were possible when using this free API.
 However, it's very clear that most of it works in a very beautiful custom template and that we could do even more with other APIs.

+In addition to that, there are also comments in the files to help you understand how things are working.

 You can also check this [online demo](https://www.domamo.com.br/superflix/).

 Have fun!